Decomposition of multiple packings with subquadratic union complexity: Introduction

 If the intersection graph of $\calX$ has clique number at most $k$, then $\calX$ is a $k$-fold packing, but not necessarily the other way around.
-However, for axis-aligned boxes in Euclidean space, the two notions coincide: a family is a $k$-fold packing if and only if the clique number of its intersection graph is at most $k$.
-In $\setR^2$, Asplund and Gr\"unbaum \cite{AsG60} proved that the intersection graphs of axis-aligned rectangles with clique number $k$ have chromatic number $O(k^2)$.
-This is equivalent to saying that every $k$-fold packing of axis-aligned rectangles in the plane can be decomposed into $O(k^2)$ packings.
-On the other hand, Burling \cite{Bur65} constructed $2$-fold packings of axis-aligned boxes in $\setR^3$ with arbitrarily large chromatic number.
-Pawlik et al.\ \cite{PKK+14,PKK+13} provided similar constructions for straight-line segments and many other kinds of geometric sets in the plane with the property that their intersection graphs are triangle-free, but they can have arbitrarily large chromatic number.
+For example, the set of the three (closed) sides of a triangle forms a $2$-fold packing, while its intersection graph is $K_3$, so it has clique number~$3$.
+However, for axis-parallel boxes in Euclidean space, the two notions coincide: a family is a $k$-fold packing if and only if the clique number of its intersection graph is at most $k$.
+Asplund and Gr\"unbaum \cite{AsG60} proved that the intersection graphs of axis-parallel rectangles in $\setR^2$ with clique number $k$ have chromatic number $O(k^2)$.
+Equivalently, every $k$-fold packing of the plane by axis-parallel rectangles can be decomposed into $O(k^2)$ packings.
+On the other hand, Burling \cite{Bur65} constructed triangle-free intersection graphs of axis-parallel boxes in $\setR^3$ with arbitrarily large chromatic number.
+Pawlik, Kozik, Krawczyk, Laso\'n, Micek, Trotter and Walczak \cite{PKK+14,PKK+13} provided similar constructions for straight-line segments and other kinds of geometric sets in the plane with the property that their intersection graphs are triangle-free but can have arbitrarily large chromatic number.
 For a survey on coloring geometric intersection graphs, see \cite{Kos04}.

-The aim of the present note it to show that for every family $\calF$ of geometric objects of ``small complexity'' (in the sense described later), there exists a function $p(k)$ such that every $k$-fold packing of the plane by members of $\calF$ can be split into $p(k)$ packings.
+The aim of the present note is to show that for every family $\calF$ of geometric objects of ``small complexity'' (in the sense described later), there exists a function $p(k)$ such that every $k$-fold packing of the plane by members of $\calF$ can be split into $p(k)$ packings.